royriojas/grunt-ez-frontend/README.md

       // this option is for the autoprefixer see grunt-autoprefixer for more info visit https://github.com/nDmitry/grunt-autoprefixer
       browsers: ['last 2 version', 'ie 8', 'ie 7'],

-      // this option will be passed to preprocess task replacements : [{
+      // this option will be passed to the preprocess task replacements : [{
         replace : /\[APP_VERSION\]/g,
         using : function () {